sammyITdev/bankist-js/README.md

 - Log in with a username and password
 - View and sort their movements with their money (shows movement number and date)
-- Viw their total deposits and withdrawals
+- View their total deposits and withdrawals
 - View their intrest amount
 - Transfer money to another account
 - Request a loan from the bank (takes a few seconds for the loan to be sent/processed)